2026 Price Guide

 How much does a storm shelter cost in Oklahoma in 2026?

 Most storm shelters in Oklahoma cost between $3,000 and $12,000 installed.
-Above-ground steel units typically run $3,000 to $5,500, garage in-floor units $4,000 to $7,500, underground concrete $5,500 to $8,000, and custom concrete or in-home safe rooms $6,500 to $12,000 or more.
-The SoonerSafe rebate can reduce the net cost by up to $3,000 if you are selected.
+Above-ground steel units typically run $3,000 to $5,500, garage in-floor units $3,500 to $9,000, underground concrete $5,500 to $8,000, and custom concrete or in-home safe rooms $6,500 to $12,000 or more.
+The SoonerSafe Safe Room Rebate Program may reimburse part of that if you are selected, so see soonersafe.ok.gov for the current terms.

 Is an above-ground or underground shelter cheaper?